top of page

 3. Design "Frictionless" Collaboration

-Different generations have different "default" communication modes.
-To celebrate these, create a Communication Manifesto:
+Different generations have varying "default" communication modes.
+To celebrate these differences, create a Communication Manifesto:

 • Voice vs. Text: Establish when an email is better than a meeting, or when a quick phone call beats a 20-message thread.